tpoisot/ms_pop_networks/ms_pop.md

 acquired by focusing on populations, rather than species.

 [f:meta]: metaweb.pdf "The metaweb concept"
 ![An illustration of the notion of a metaweb.
 In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
-What is observed locally, here in sites 1 and 2, is *realizations* of this metaweb, after the action of species sorting and other classical meta-community processes, and local interaction sorting, as we describe here.
+What is observed locally, here in sites 1 and 2, is a *realization* of this metaweb, after the action of species sorting and other classical meta-community processes, and local interaction sorting, as we describe here.
 The two observed networks have different properties, species compositions, and interaction between these species.\label{f:meta}][f:meta]

 To observe that interactions can be gained or lost when the environment change, requires that the sampling of network be replicated.
 In other words, to